 Although often associated with older age, slips, trips and falls aren't just reserved for older adults.
 In fact, falls are also a leading cause of injury for kids ages 0 to 19.
 With this in mind, preventive measures are important at any age.

 Infants and Toddlers

 Little ones are interested in discovering their world, but their curiosity may lead to unsafe adventures.
 To prevent falls at this age, effective safety measures include:

 Adolescents and Teens

 Tripping, stumbling or slipping are major causes of falls for adults, so be aware of unsafe surfaces, icy conditions, uneven surfaces and indoor hazards.
-Alcohol can also be a risk factor for adults ages 20 to 54.
-One proactive measure is to strengthen your core: Yoga can help improve your balance and stability, which helps prevent falls and injuries.
+Alcohol, which impairs motor skills, can also be a risk factor — more than 85% of adults drink alcohol at some point in their life.